dionaburns1954/-Group-I--CS3330-HW5/README.md

 To Run this program just copy the git repository into your eclipse IDE and go into the Main file.
 From there you can create an instance of a PizzaOrder where you can order pizza using any of the methods provided in the PizzaOrder class.

 ## Classes/ Sub Classes
--Abstract Pizza
+- Abstract Pizza
--- Hawaiian Pizza
+- Hawaiian Pizza
--- VegetarianPizza
+- VegetarianPizza
--- MargheritaPizza
+- MargheritaPizza
--- SupremePizza
+- SupremePizza

--ICookingStrategy
+- ICookingStrategy
---MicrowaveCookingStrategy
+- MicrowaveCookingStrategy
---ConventionalOvenCookingStrategy
+- ConventionalOvenCookingStrategy
---BrickOvenCookingStrategy
+- BrickOvenCookingStrategy

 ## Pizza Orders Methods
 - public void printListOfToppingsByPizzaOrderID(int orderID)